LeonardoESousa/NEMO/Tutorial/Tutorial.md

 Done!
 Ready to run.
 ```

 The folder **Geometries** is generated with all the geometries required.
-These are generated along the vibrational modes.
+These are generated according to the molecule's vibrational modes.
-In addition to the folder **Geometries**, the files Magnitudes_300K_.lx and Opt_Lambda.com are generated.
-The first one contains the magnitudes of the displacements along the vibrational modes.
-The second one is a reminescence of older version and are not useful anymore.
+In addition to the folder **Geometries**, the file Magnitudes_300K_.lx is generated.
+It contains the magnitudes of the displacements along the vibrational modes and allows for an ensemble to me rebuilt.

-Check if the input file **Geometry-01-.com** looks like :
+Check if the input file **Geometry-1-.com** looks like :

 ```
-[EnsembleS0]$ cat Geometries/Geometry-01-.com
+[EnsembleS0]$ cat Geometries/Geometry-1-.com

 $comment
 ABSSPCT